 As directed by the Doctor, I drank lots of water and laid down with my legs propped up.
 The Doctor said this would stop the cramping.
 It did.
 I was reassured.
 I turned on the television and called my cousin Lourdes.
 As we were chatting, I felt a gush.
 I thought I had an accident but it didn’t stop.
 It didn’t stop.

 Ignorantly, hopefully, I tried to stanch the flow by holding my hands over it.

 It didn’t work.

 I called my ex-husband as I left the apartment.
-The amniotic fluid continued to leak out me.
+The amniotic fluid continued to leak out of me.
 It wouldn’t stop as I walked.
 I recall looking back, I had left a trail.
 In the back of my mind, I wondered how my baby would survive.
-I felt him kicking, shoving and as my body released the fluid, I saw it.
+I felt him kicking, shoving, and as my body released the fluid, I saw it.
 His hand pressed on my deflating belly.
 His tiny fingers shoved against a stomach that had shrunk.